 The documents you need will depend on whether you are establishing initial residency or submitting a request for residency reclassification and whether you are considered a dependent or independent student.
 Documentary evidence with dates that evidence the 12 month qualifying period will be required for all residency requests.For initial classification two forms of identification dated at least 2 forms of approved identification, issued at least 12 months prior to the beginning of the term for which residency is sought.
-For a list of IDs approved as Documentary Evidence, please click here.
+Refer to this list of IDs approved as Documentary Evidence (page 10).

 The evidentiary requirement for residency reclassification goes beyond that for initial classification, because the student has previously been determined to be an out-of-state resident.
 For residency reclassification the student, or his or her parent if a dependent student, must present documentation substantiating residency in the state of Florida for the purpose of marinating bona fide domicile, rather than for the purpose of maintaining temporary residence incident to enrollment at an institution of higher education.
-For examples of evidence that may substantiate bona fide domicile, please click here.
+Refer to these examples of evidence that may

 If the non-parent family member does not meet these criteria, he or she cannot be considered a claim to residency.
 Students who do not meet the criteria to be considered independent for residency purposes will be considered residents of the state in which their parent or legal guardian are considered residents.

 It is important to note that living or attending school in Florida is not tantamount to establishing legal residence for tuition purposes.
 The applicant or claimant must still present acceptable proof of legal Florida residency prior to the start of the semester to be assessed in-state fees.